mwilliamson/python-mammoth/README.md

 Since the encoding is not explicitly set in the fragment, opening the output file in a web browser may cause Unicode characters to be rendered incorrectly if the browser doesn't default to UTF-8.

+**Mammoth performs no sanitisation of the source document, and should therefore be used extremely carefully with untrusted user input.**
+See the [Security](#security) section for more information.

 #### Images

 By default, images are included inline in the output HTML.